insooth/insooth.github.io/simple-laziness-cpp.md

 # Take benefit from simple laziness

-In the C++ world _lazy evaluation_ is usually linked to templates and their property of separation of definition and actual instantiation.
+In the C++ world _lazy evaluation_ is usually linked to templates and their property that separates definition from actual instantiation.
 Given that we can, for instance, delay binding of a symbol:

 ```c++
 void register(int*);